Mark Donohue: Death

 Midway through the 1975 F1 season, Penske abandoned the troublesome PC1 and started using the March 751.
 Donohue recently had arrived in Austria for the Austrian Grand Prix at the Österreichring race track following the successful closed-course speed record attempt at Talladega Superspeedway in Alabama just a few days earlier.
-During a practice session for the race, Donohue lost control of his March after a tyre failed, sending him into the catch fencing at the fastest corner on the track, Vöest Hügel Kurve.
+During a practice session for the race, Donohue lost control of his March after a tire failed, sending him into the catch fencing at Turn 1 (known as Vöest Hügel Kurve).
 A track marshal was killed by debris from the accident, but Donohue did not appear to be injured significantly.
 It is said that Donohue's head struck either a catch fencing post or the bottom of the wood frame for an advertising billboard located alongside of the racetrack.
 A headache resulted, however, and worsened.
 After going to the hospital in Graz the next day, Donohue lapsed into a coma from a cerebral hemorrhage and died.
-He was survived by his wife and two sons from his first marriage.
+He was survived by his second wife and two sons from his first marriage.
 Donohue is buried at St. Teresa Cemetery in Summit, New Jersey.

+The turn was tightened and became the Hella Licht Esses in 1977.
+Donohue's estate was involved in litigation against Penske and Goodyear that was settled in 1986, claiming tire failure killed Donohue.
+Goodyear paid the widow and children $9.6 million.